MinnesotaSoundscapes.com

 Little by little, through seemingly endless sequences of trial and error and hundreds of hours of careful listening, I began to discern many of the subtleties I was hearing from these and other stereo arrays, and how they translate to both headphones and loudspeakers.
 The more I listened, the more I wished I could capture greater depth and spaciousness in my field recordings.

-In March 2006 I posed a question about this to the Nature Recordists group.
-One leading participant responded with a key insight about human auditory perception that triggered an important "ah-hah" moment for me -- a critical "what if" hunch -- that soon led to a crude configuration similar to the one pictured here, using forward-facing Shure WL183s attached to small parallel wooden barriers, with the microphone capsules approximately 5.5 inches apart:
+In March 2006 I posed a simple question about this to the Nature Recordists group.
+Rob Danielson, a leading participant, responded with a key insight about human auditory perception that triggered an important "ah-hah" moment for me -- a critical "what if" hunch -- that soon led to a crude configuration similar to the one pictured below, using forward-facing Shure WL183s attached to small parallel wooden barriers, with the microphone capsules approximately 5 1/2 inches apart:

 Spaciousness and depth were so dramatically improved that I immediately abandoned all previous experiments and adopted this as my new default approach.